Eddy Current Testing: A Guide

 Using eddy-current testing, inspectors can find very small defects that might not be visible to the naked eye.

-The raw data gathered from eddy current testing probes must be processed using software made for this purpose and then analyzed by trained inspectors, who know how to identify defects in ETC results.
+The raw data gathered from eddy current test probes must be processed using software made for this purpose and then analyzed by trained inspectors, who know how to identify defects in ETC results.

 Eddy current testing is one of several electromagnetic testing methods used for non-destructive testing (NDT), which refers to tests performed for the purposes of inspections that do not damage the material being tested.